Reminders of the Milwaukee & Northern Main Line – Schwartzburg Junction to Hilbert Junction

 The northeast and northwest walls of MILW depot at Elkhart Lake, Wis., on 15 July 2014.
 It was built in 1897, in the Queen Anne style, to replace the original 1871 M&N depot (out-of-frame to the right).
 The MILW closed the depot in 1968.
 The Elkhart Lake Historical Society organized in 1969 with the goal of acquiring and preserving the depot; they purchased it from the MILW in 1970 for $5,000.
 After some restoration, it opened as a museum and gift shop on 27 June 1971.
 On 13 June 1976, the depot was recognized as an official Sheboygan County landmark.
 Photograph by Tom Bruss.

 The southwest and southeast walls of the 1871 M&N depot at Elkhart Lake, Wis., on 30 May 2020.
 Some references state that it was built in 1870, others say 1872.
 It is currently home to Off the Rail, a café at 44 Gottfried St. Some references state that the depot was moved to this spot for use by the feed mill after the 1897 MILW depot (out-of-frame to the right) was completed.
-I hope to find additional information in order to confirm, or refute, that belief.
+We hope to find additional information in order to confirm, or refute, that belief.
 Photograph by Tom Bruss.

 The northwest and southwest walls of the 1871 M&N depot at Elkhart Lake, Wis., on 30 May ’20.
 It is currently home to Off the Rail, a café at 44 Gottfried St. Some references state that the depot was moved to this spot for use by the feed mill after the 1897 MILW depot (partially visible in the background to the right) was completed.
-I hope to find additional information in order to confirm, or refute, that belief.
+We hope to find additional information in order to confirm, or refute, that belief.
 Photograph by Tom Bruss.

-A WSOR crew approaches Hwy.
+A W&S (or WSOR) crew approaches Hwy.
 A/Hickory Ln./Kettle Moraine Scenic Dr. as it sorts cars at the passing siding along the former M&N main line parallel to Hwy.
 67/Lincoln St. at Elkhart Lake, Wis., on 17 October 2015.
 The train had three locomotives, WSOR 3809, WSOR 3813, and WSOR 3803.
 The main line from Elkhart Lake to Kiel is primarily used for freight car storage now.
 Photograph by Tom Bruss.

 Kiel, Wis., was Milepost 65 on an 1873 timetable; it was Milepost 68 on later timetables.

 Looking southeast at Fremont St., toward the former site of the 1916 MILW, depot at Kiel, Wis., on 30 May 2020.
 When the depot was closed circa 1969, the MILW offered to sell the building for $2,000 and rent the land under it for $160 per year.
 A local resident expressed the desire to purchase it, fix it up, and wait for someone interested in using it.
-I haven’t learned how that turned out or what ultimately happened to the depot.
+We haven’t learned how that turned out or what ultimately happened to the depot.
 There was a station sign here up until a couple of years ago, the post still stands in the background to the left of the platform.
 The historic J. B. Laun Lumber Co. stands at the far left.
 Jacob B. Laun purchased an existing lumber yard from Fredrick Griebenow and William Reseburg in 1884.
 The awesome cream-colored brick building, designed by Walter F. Neumann, was built in 1924 (according to wisconsinhistory.org.).
-I haven’t learned when the lumber yard closed, but it operated until at least 1998.
+We haven’t learned when the lumber yard closed, but it operated until at least 1998.
 The 1871 M&N depot stood just out-of-frame to the right, on the other side of the main line.
 Photograph by Tom Bruss.

 Chilton, Wis., was Milepost 75 on an 1873 timetable; it was Milepost 79 on later timetables.